Moshes-Abraham/clasp-wiki/Building-Clasp-on-OS-X-requires-using-the-open-source-version-of-Clang.md

 Clone and build [externals-clasp](http://github.com/drmeister/externals-clasp).

 Clasp uses a lot of bleeding edge features of llvm/clang and llvm/clang is a moving target - so Clasp is tied to a specific release of llvm/clang.
 To ease building I've created [externals-clasp](http://github.com/drmeister/externals-clasp).
-It contains the specific release of llvm/clang needed by clasp
+It contains the specific release of llvm/clang needed by clasp.

 This clang needs to be informed where OS X compiler resources (header files) are located.